Hallucinating 360{\deg}: Panoramic Street-View Generation via Local Scenes Diffusion and Probabilistic Prompting: Introduction

 The recent success of generative models for pinhole cameras has introduced an economic paradigm to avoid the high costs associated with data collection and annotation.
 Several models~\cite{ControlNet,Controlnext,BevGen,Bevcontrol} have proposed generation frameworks trained on prompt-image pairs, enabling fine-grained control over the diffusion process.
 In a similar vein, several works~\cite{Drive123,Occword,EdiDriving,MD} have emerged, offering cost-effective solutions for closed-loop autonomous driving data generation.
 However, existing methods that utilize pinhole samples to facilitate scene and style transfer in driving scenarios fail to ensure coherence in panoramic image synthesis.
-We remodify the existing models to the panoramic domain.
+We remodify the existing models for the panoramic domain.
 Those networks learn the distribution of stitched images, including misalignment caused by the stitching process and inherent information loss introduced by the pinhole sampling process, as shown in Fig.~\ref{fig:Fig2}.
-This can lead to perception errors and localization inaccuracies, further impairing the accuracy of environmental modeling and the reliability of core perception tasks such as object detection and semantic segmentation.
+This can lead to perception errors and localization inaccuracies, further impairing the accuracy of environmental modeling and ultimately affecting the practical applications of robots.

 To address this problem, we propose the first solution: \textbf{Percep360}.
 Percep360 achieves coherent panoramic data generation by leveraging stitched pinhole images as a supervisory signal.
 As shown in Fig.~\ref{fig:Fig2}(a), due to sampling errors from cameras, spatial misalignments occur when stitching multiple images into a panoramic view.
 Furthermore, we use BEVControl~\cite{Bevcontrol} as the baseline for controllable image generation.
 The generated images inherit the sampling errors and fail to produce consistent panoramic views.
 Meanwhile, since there is no supervisory guidance for coherence in the stitched region, the network inevitably alters the data distribution in that area when attempting to achieve coherence, which inevitably reduces the controllability of the image.
 From this perspective, \ding{192} to achieve coherence in panoramic images, we employ \textit{Local Scenes Diffusion Method} (LSDM).
 LSDM circularly adjusts the correspondence between the network and the image-prompt pair data, leveraging locally coherent image features to bridge the information loss inherent to the pinhole sample.
 Furthermore, unlike panoramic image generation, street view synthesis must preserve controllability while maintaining image quality.
 As shown in Fig.~\ref{fig:Fig2}(b), the spatial positions of roads and flower beds have changed.
 To address the decline in controllability resulting from compensation for sample errors, \ding{193} we introduce \textit{Probabilistic Prompting Method} (PPM), which allows dynamic adjustment of prompt feature cues across different spatial regions, thereby achieving controllable generation.
 We evaluate the generated images on the nuScenes-360 dataset~\cite{Onebev} from three perspectives: image quality assessment, no-reference image quality assessment, and controllability.
 Our method is the first to specifically target panoramic street-view image generation.
 It consistently improves both image quality and controllability, while boosting panoramic BEV segmentation performance by $2.5\%$ in mIoU.